florimondmanca/limier/README.md

 # Limier

-Limier is a smart Python conversion and validation toolkit powered by type annotations.
+Limier is a smart toolkit for conversion and validation of function arguments in Python powered by type annotations.

-It is especially handy to automatically cast parameters passed to functions.
-A typical use case is processing route parameters in the context of web routing.
+A typical use case is the conversion of route parameters in the context of web routing.

 ## Install

-Limier is released to PyPI and can be installed using `pip`:

 ```bash
 pip install limier